kytulendu/rra-krr/rrowl.md

 **Occupation:** Telepath of Skarrowl Clan

-**Languages:** Rra-krrts'utng, Ancient, Derggonian, Sol (English) and a dozen of other alien languages.
+**Languages:** Rra-krrts'utng, Ancient, Drakor, Sol (English) and a dozen of other alien languages.
 (He can't speak perfect English due to his specie's mouth doesn't designed for Earth's language.
 When he speak, he do have that weird accent like when you force a tiger to speak English for example.)

 **Height (in Rra-krr form):** standing (hunched pose) about 230 cm (7.5 ft)